graninas/type-level-interfaces-in-rust/README.md

 Currently, type-level domain modeling in Rust includes:

 * **Type-level constants:** Integers, booleans, and characters.
 * **Type-level collections:** Typically lists and trees.
 Rust doesn’t support type-level collections natively, so we’ll need to implement a custom list.
-With macros, usage can be made relatively convenient.
+With macros, usage can be made relatively convenient. (*Not in this post, though*)
 * **Type-level strings:** Rust lacks built-in support for these.
 My approach is straightforward—type-level strings are simply lists of type-level characters.
-Some macros provide a more ergonomic syntax.
+Some macros provide a more ergonomic syntax. (*Not in this post, though*)
 * **Type-level records:** Empty structs with type parameters as fields.
 * **Type-level interfaces:** We’ll use them to group certain user-defined types under an abstract umbrella, thus making them interchangeable.
 Fields in type-level structs will primarily reference these interfaces rather than concrete types.
 Additionally, type-level interfaces will integrate with type-level lists to enforce type safety.